JithinKS97/dynamic-learning/README.md

 5) Start the app with the command `meteor` and the app will start running in localhost:3000 (By default)
 6) Use the command `npm run full-test` to run unit tests.
 The server side tests results will appear in the terminal and client side test results are shown in the browser

+## Errors Encountered during Installation (For Windows)

+### 1) choco does not exist
+This is usually because choco might not have been installed using admin access

+### 2) meteor does not exist
+This can be due to two main reasons.
+ i)  This might be due to not installing using admin access ii) There are cases where meteor starts working only after closing and reopening the terminal used to install it.

+These are some of the common problems faced.
+If you find any other, please go ahead and open an issue.

 ## Build using Meteor.js

 The webapp is build on top of full stack Javascript framework Meteor.js with React.js in the view layer.
 Meteor.js comes with inbuilt Mongo DB database which is used in the app.
 Semantic UI React is used for obtaining styled ui components used throughout for making the ui of the app.